 - Read one book together, taking turns reading.

 - Plan a dinner where everyone dresses up as their favorite character.
 Imagine in what sort of ‘voice’ your character would speak.
 Also, think about how your character acts in the story.
 How does your favorite character interact with other characters in the story?
 How would they interact with a character from a different story?
 Try to role play a little bit through your meal.

 Scavenger Hunt: Summer Break Family Activity

-A scavenger hunt is a hunt where teams of players search for specific items that are on the list.
+A scavenger hunt is a hunt where teams of players search for specific items that are on the list,.
 The player or team that finds the most items wins.
 The prize can be simple such as picking out the video they will watch.
-Scavenger hunts can be set up in one room, a house, a yard, the block or park, or even at a shopping mall.
+Scavenger hunts can be set up in one room, a house, a yard, the block, a shopping mall, or even a park, of course for this last one, is necessary to take the right precautions and equipment, as sunblock and the right shoes, a waterproof sneakers are a good recommendation for this.
 Keep the lists length age appropriate: i.e. 5 – 10 items for first and second graders; 10 – 15 for 3rd and 4th graders; 15 to 20 for 5th grade and above.

 Items by Color Scavenger Hunt

 Another hunt would be to find items by various feature type, such as finding different types of leaves: